-Line 1 identifies the language ("C", as opposed as some other language or some CPU's assembly language) and names the test.
+Line 1 identifies the language ("C", which includes C11, as opposed as some other language or some CPU's assembly language) and names the test.
 As far as the litmus-test analysis tools are concerned, the name is arbitrary, but these tests use a convention that identifies the type of the test.
-This convention is explained in Section 6.
+This convention is explained in Section 7.
 There are other conventions: In some situations, a more concise but more specialized naming scheme is desirable, and in other situations the naming scheme is automatically generated by one of many tools and scripts.

 Lines 2-4 contain initialization statements.
 All variables are by default initialized to zero, so in cases zero initialization is sufficient, line 3 could be omitted.
 However, lines 2 and 4 are required.
 There are two initialization statements on line 3.
-The first statement (0:r3=z0) specifies that process 0's local register r3 is to be initialized to the address of a global variable named z0.
-Because z0 isn't otherwise mentioned in the initialization section, its initial value is zero.
-The second statement (x0=y0) specifies that global variable x0 is initialized to the address of another zero-initialized global variable y0.
+The first statement (0:r3=z0) specifies that process 0's local register r3 is to be initialized to